Use group programming settings to customize how work authored by multiple people is credited and visualized in Flow.

 Assigning work to others

-Use the toggles in the Assigning work to others section to set how Flow identifies when a commit is co-authored.
+Use the toggles in the Assigning work to others section to set how Flow identifies when a commit is authored by a group.

 Toggle on Using Co-Authored-By in the commit message so your git host can mark commits with multiple authors: